-- Short date, I am learning to, work in pencil, one digit per square, layout clear, colour coding / smiley face, rubbing out (with support in KS1 and independently in KS2 when deemed able to do carefully), sticking in personalised LOs or work. - Make in class intervention clear: Mark 2 or 3 questions as incorrect with a dot Remodel the teaching in the book Child to correct in pencil & move on If possible, move on Greater Depth children faster - Next steps if necessary.
+- Short date; I am learning to; work in pencil; one digit per square; layout clear; rubbing out (with support in KS1 and independently in KS2 when deemed able to do carefully); sticking in personalised LOs or work. - Make in class marking clear: Mark 2 or 3 questions as incorrect with a question mark Remodel the teaching in the book, marked with VF Child to correct in pencil & move on If possible, move on Greater Depth children faster - Next steps if necessary. - Marking codes: